civboot/fngi/fngi.md

   (ascii character)`
 * Valid function names:  `+++  0b12 (not binary)  123xx (not decimal)`

-## Fngi "macros": SMART and INSTANT
+## Fngi "macros": SYN and NOW
-Fngi allows any function to be run "instantly" at compile time.
+Fngi allows any function to be run "NOW" at compile time.
 In spor this is done using `$token` and it is very similar in fngi.

-In fngi, `$token(1, 2)` will run not only `token` instantly, but also it's args (assuming `token` is PRE).
+In fngi, `$token(1, 2)` will run not only `token` NOW, but also it's args (assuming `token` is PRE).

 > The mechanism by which this is accomplished involves very little code and is a
 > bit clever, see the definitions in `./spor.sp` if you are curious.

-Some functions are defined as INSTANT, which means they will panic if executed without `$` (or in a `$(...)` block).
+Some functions are defined as NOW, which means they will panic if executed without `$` (or in a `$(...)` block).

-Other functions are defined as SMART, and these are the true workhorses of fngi.
+Other functions are defined as SYN, and these are the true workhorses of fngi.
-A SMART function is (1) always run instantly and (2) it is passed a boolean (`asInstant`) which indicates whether the user wanted it to be run instantly (i.e. whether the user used `$`).
+A SYN function is (1) always run NOW and (2) it is passed a boolean (`asNow`) which indicates whether the user wanted it to be run NOW (i.e. whether the user used `$`).

-Some smart functions call `assertNoInstant(_)` right away, meaning they never want to be called with `$`.
+Some syn functions call `assertNoNow(_)` right away, meaning they never want to be called with `$`.
 These typically implement some syntax such as `fn`, `if`, etc.

-Other smart functions have different behavior whether called instantly or not.
+Other syn functions have different behavior whether called with `$` or not.
 For example `$(1 + 3)` will put `4` on the stack at compile time.
 However, `1 + 3` will compile both the literals and the `%ADD` instruction into the function.

 # Similarities to FORTH
-Like FORTH, fngi allows you to define functions that are either compiled or run instantly (affecting compilation, often called "macros" in other languages).
+Like FORTH, fngi allows you to define functions that are either compiled or run NOW (affecting compilation, often called "macros" in other languages).
 Also like FORTH, fngi's functions operate by push/poping from a working stack and uses a call stack to track calls/returns.
 In addition, both FORTH and fngi have very low requirements for implementation.
 Fngi is